Cydhra/mpirion/README.md

 For example, the library forces the use of `iter_custom` for measurements, and currently does not support custom measurement functions that don't accept nanoseconds.
 If you need more features,
-feel free to open an issue or a pull request; I do plan on maintaining this library.
+feel free to open an issue or a pull request.